 6. Assume that each child born is equally likely to be a boy or a girl.
-If a family has two children, what is the conditional probability that both are girls given that the youngest is a girl ?
+If a family has two children, what is the conditional probability that both are girls given that i. the youngest is a girl, ii. at least one is a girl?